vmkdaily/The-Writers-Block/How to telegraf to the max for vsphere stats (on ubuntu).md

 <br>

 ## System Info
-The system used for this is Ubuntu 16.04 Linux (Ubuntu 18.x is fine too) with 4 vCPU and 8GB RAM;
+The system used for this is Ubuntu 16.04 Linux (Ubuntu 18.x is fine too) with 4 vCPU and 8 GB RAM;

-Also this system has a second `.vmdk` consumed as a /data drive.
+Also this system has a second `.vmdk` consumed as a `/data` drive (optional).

 You can optionally go with only 2 vCPU for smaller deployments.
 No additional disks are required, though may be desired for high performance deployments.

-If running on VMware vSphere, ideally you should add an additional VMware Paravirtual SCSI controller (i.e. SCSI 1:0) for your data drive.
-If going extreme high performance, `meta` would be SCSI 2:0 and so on.
+If running on VMware vSphere, ideally you should add an additional VMware Paravirtual SCSI controller (i.e. `SCSI 1:0`) for your data drive.
+If going extreme high performance, `meta` would be `SCSI 2:0` and so on.

-Finally, use a vmxnet3 network adapter for best performance.
+Finally, use a `vmxnet3` network adapter for best performance.
+These are general recommendations; Feel free to adjust as desired.

 ## Credits
 ```